hkraemer/Recurrence_Spike_Spectra/Manuscript/1st resubmission/rebuttal.md

 _Moreover, the Authors explained the algorithm in great detail (in numerous pictures).
 By the way, also with outer -spike.
 Literature examples below review._

-(I don't understand this comment)

 We have added some further references on spike-train analysis and, in particular, on spike-train power spectra.
 Thanks for the literature suggestions, which were really helpful!

-_The illustrations of tau-recurrence rate based spectrum (Fig. 1) and the transformation diagrams of the series of Dirac delta function (Fig. 2), including the two proposed inter-spikes spectrum, deserve emphasis._
+_The illustrations of tau-recurrence rate based spectrum (Fig. 1) and the transformation diagrams of the series of Dirac delta function (Fig. 2), including the two proposed inter-spikes spectrum, deserve emphasis.
+A small remark - regarding verse 35: what will be with stochastic resonance, because we are dealing with impulse disturbances.?_

-TBD

-_A small remark - regarding verse 35: what will be with stochastic resonance, because we are dealing with impulse disturbances.?_

 TBD